 My suggestion is, plan your itinerary well, and then go online to Hyperdia or Japan Rail Pass Calculator to check the prices of the train ticket for your route.
 Because it might actually be cheaper to do it solo without the JR pass.
 For me, I calculated it to be more or less the same price as getting a 14 day pass so I thought to get it and use it fully!

-In addition to the JR pass or if you don’t have a JR pass, it is handy to get either a Suico or Pasmo card.
-They are a prepaid card which is very similar to the Oyster card.
+Claim remaining balance at the airport (small fee applies).
 You pay 500 yen for the card and top up the rest.
 Make sure to claim your deposit back and the leftover Yen in the card at the airport- there is a small fee taken from the deposit money when you do this.

-Suica is particularly useful in Kyoto, Osaka, and Hakone – you can use them on buses, subways, convenience stores, and vending machines (look for Suica or Pasmo sign) so you don’t have to carry too much money around with you.
+Suica is particularly useful in Kyoto, Osaka, and Hakone and you can use them on buses, subways, convenience stores, and vending machines (look for Suica or Pasmo sign) so you don’t have to carry too much money around with you.

 Get the card either at the airport when you land at the subway station.
 There’s always an option for English on the machine and its very straightforward.